Kali2007thecodemaster/Kali2007thecodemaster/README.md

 <blockquote>
 <pre>
 > I am an Aspiring Quantitative Researcher and Machine Learning Engineer_ This repository serves as a track of my process—documenting the application of first-principles mathematics to build<br>financial models and neural architectures from the ground up.
-I bypass abstraction layers to implement algorithms using raw<br>Linear Algebra and Stochastic Calculus, ensuring mathematical rigor and true understanding.
+I bypass abstraction layers to implement algorithms using<br>raw Linear Algebra and Stochastic Calculus, ensuring mathematical rigor and true understanding.
 </pre>
 </blockquote>
 </div>